1904 Summer Olympics: Sports

 The 1904 Summer Olympic program featured 16 sports encompassing 95 events in 18 disciplines.
 Swimming, diving and water polo are considered three disciplines of the same sport, aquatics.
 In July 2021 the IOC accepted the recommendation of Olympic historian Bill Mallon regarding which sports and events should be considered as Olympic.
 The number of events in each discipline is noted in parentheses.

 New sports

 Boxing made its Olympic debut at the St. Louis Games.
 The sport has since featured at every Summer Olympics, except for the 1912 Stockholm Games.

-While wrestling made a return, it was exclusively the newly-debuted freestyle wrestling as opposed to Greco-Roman style of the 1896 Summer Olympics.
+While wrestling made a return, it was exclusively the newly debuted catch wrestling (which later became freestyle wrestling) as opposed to Greco-Roman style of the 1896 Summer Olympics.
+Five nations were represented, with each of the 42 competitors having resided in the United States.
 Later editions would have both styles of wrestling in their programs.

 Demonstration sports

-Basketball, hurling, American football and baseball were featured as demonstration sports.
-Gaelic football was also an unofficial demonstration sport at the 1904 Olympics.
+Basketball, hurling, American football and Gaelic football were featured as unofficial sports.
 There was a demonstration bout of women's boxing.

-Water polo is also mentioned in the games reports for the 1904 Summer Olympics.
-At the time it was not considered to be a demonstration sport, but, as of 2020, the IOC does not include it in its records.
+Baseball is also noted by the World Baseball Softball Confederation to have appeared at the Games, though it does not appear in the list compiled by Olympic historian Bill Mallon and any results are not known.